END OF THE LINE - SELMER SOLID STATE AMPLIFIERS IN THE LATE 1960's AND

 elliptical speaker.
 Single volume and tone control, plus two input sockets.

-Initially introduced in 1970/71 with blue control panel.
+Initially introduced in mid-1973 with blue control panel.
 Later versions

-still in production during the Norlin period (post 1974), although with
+still in production during the mid-1970s, although with revised electronics.

 concept to the valve-drive Compact 30SV.
 Two 12" speakers with volume,